For immediate release: Tuesday 14 June 2016

 New data released today from The Pensions Regulator, reveals nearly 6.3 million workers have now begun saving as a result of auto enrolment and nearly 143,000 employers have complied with the legislation.

 But, over 1.7 million smaller employers are yet to reach their staging date employing around 3.7 million people.

 Morten Nilsson, CEO of NOW: Pensions said: “Millions of people are now saving as a result of auto enrolment but based on the calls we receive and the mail in our postbag, there’s still a fair amount of confusion amongst employees about what it all means particularly around some of the regulatory quirks.”

 Top five most frequently asked employee questions around auto enrolment:

 - I want to opt out, why can’t I do this before I’m enrolled?

-The legislation prevents anyone from opting out until after they have been auto enrolled and have been sent (which will be by email if your employer has given us your email address) their enrolment letter.
-If you then opt out within the opt out window of a month you will get a full refund of contributions directly from your employer.
-After this you can still stop contributing to the scheme but your contributions paid to date will remain invested in your pot.
+The legislation prevents anyone from opting out until after they have been auto enrolled and have been given their enrolment letter.
+If you then opt out within the opt out window of a month you will get a full refund of contributions directly from your employer, after this there is no guaranteed refund of contributions.

 Yes.
 Under auto enrolment legislation, every three years employers must re-enrol eligible jobholders who have opted out, ceased active membership of their pension scheme or reduced their pension contributions below the minimum level.

-How much are auto enrolment minimum contributions and when will they increase?
+- How much auto enrolment minimum contributions and when will they increase?